harvardnlp/boxscore-data/README.md

 The rotowire data can be found in rotowire/[train|valid|test].json.
 There are 4853 distinct rotowire summaries, covering NBA games played between 1/1/2014 and 3/29/2017; some games have multiple summaries.
 The summaries have been randomly split into training, validation, and test sets consisting of 3398, 727, and 728 summaries, respectively.

 ## SBNation Data
 The sbnation data can be found in sbnation/[train|valid|test].json.
-There are 10903 distinct rotowire summaries, covering NBA games played between 11/3/2006 and 3/26/2017; some games have multiple summaries.
+There are 10903 distinct sbnation summaries, covering NBA games played between 11/3/2006 and 3/26/2017; some games have multiple summaries.
 The summaries have been randomly split into training, validation, and test sets consisting of 7633, 1635, and 1635 summaries, respectively.

 # Data Format
 Each file is utf-8 encoded json, and contains a list of json objects corresponding to each aligned summary/data pair.
 These json objects have the following fields: